Brexit Party will not fight seats won by Tories in 2017, Nigel Farage announces

 However, his offer of a “Leave alliance” electoral pact with the Conservatives was rejected by the Tories.

-Mr Farage said he still believed the Withdrawal Agreement negotiated with Brussels would not deliver “the Brext we voted for” in the 2016 referendum.
+Mr Farage said he still believed the Withdrawal Agreement negotiated with Brussels would not deliver “the Brexit we voted for” in the 2016 referendum.

 However, he said he had been encouraged by statements by Mr Johnson at the weekend saying he would not extend the planned transition period beyond the end of 2020 and that he would seek a “super Canada plus” style free trade agreement with the EU.

-Mr Farage said: “Last night I weighed up Boris’ promises, and is he going to stick to them against the threat particularly in the South and the South West that we let in a lot of Remainer Liberal Democrat MPs?
+Mr Farage said: “Last night, I weighed up Boris’s promises, and is he going to stick to them against the threat particularly in the South and the South West that we let in a lot of Remainer Liberal Democrat MPs?

 “I think our action, this announcement today, prevents a second referendum from happening.